Docks storage sheds, long overland systems.

 Historically, the solution, in this case, would be to design a much lower-lift tripper, which would then feed on to a Sandwich Belt High Angle Conveyor.
 While this is a perfectly viable solution, which has been executed in the past as shown in Figure 2, it would be preferable to eliminate the conventional-to-sandwich transfer if possible.

-The DSI Adder Snake (see Figure 1 and Figure 3), which is currently patent pending, solves the problem by swallowing the narrower conventional belt (Item 1), along with its material, into the two wider sandwich belts (Items 2 and 3).
+The DSI Adder Snake (see Figure 1 and Figure 3), solves the problem by swallowing the narrower conventional belt (Item 1), along with its material, into the two wider sandwich belts (Items 2 and 3).
 This allows the material to enter the sandwich belts with minimal disturbance and without the energy loss and additional equipment required for a standard transfer.